 Moving on now to a critical market assessment in the wake of the US EQUITIES pushing further above the 3,200-30 range and recently their old February FRONT MONTH S&P 500 FUTURE 3,397.50 all-time high.
-Yet now that the recent rally has been reversed, that the previous rally had not bothered GLOBAL GOVVIES as significantly as some might have expected leaves them in a position to push higher if the US equities continue to weaken.
+Yet now that the recent rally has been reversed, it is also of note that because the previous rally had not bothered GLOBAL GOVVIES as significantly as some might have expected, it leaves them in a position to push higher if the US equities continue to weaken.

 While EMERGING CURENCIES were sustaining strong rebounds until late July, that was in part likely due to the extent of the COVID-19 impact on the US preventing the US DOLLAR from attracting the typical crisis 'haven' bid.
 While recently it seemed the US EQUITIES strength was generating a bit more 'risk on' psychology, and the EMERGING CURRENCIES (outside of the vexed TURKISH LIRA) were taking advantage of that.
-It will now be more interesting once again to see if they can maintain their recent gains.
+It will now be more interesting once again after they have reversed some of their recent gains.

-The MARCH T-NOTE FUTURE surging into a new all-time high into mid-March (i.e. shortly prior to its expiration) above the 134-00/-08 summer 2016 previous high was understandable (weekly chart through Friday https://bit.ly/3hRkzuz.)
+The MARCH T-NOTE FUTURE surging into a new all-time high into mid-March (i.e. shortly prior to its expiration) above the 134-00/-08 summer 2016 previous high was understandable (weekly chart through Friday https://bit.ly/345UXoD.)
 As we had based our future expectation on its historic weekly Oscillator activity likely extending its rally at least into the 135-16/136-00 area (MA-41 plus 06-00/-16), violated in early March.